Machine assisted translation

 Stanislav Smirnov remains a research supervisor at the Faculty of Mathematics and Computer Science in St. Petersburg State University, but most of his time, according to his colleagues, is spent in Switzerland at his main place of work.

 Petersburg.
 Disrupted mycelium

-Now almost all conferences at the Euler Institute have been canceled.
-There are still those who want to come, but technically it is now so challenging that few are willing to overcome the difficulties of traveling.
+For now, almost all conferences at the Euler Institute have been canceled.
+Some still want to come, but technically it is now so challenging that few are willing to overcome the difficulties of travelling.
 And for some, it has become completely prohibited.
 So in the summer of 2022 there was a conference on mathematical hydrodynamics, dedicated to the 100th anniversary of Olga Ladyzhenskaya.
 There is a scientific school associated with her in Sweden, so the Swedes really wanted to come to St. Petersburg, but they had an administrative ban on going to Russia.
 Also the Euler Institute lost funding from a large private Simons Foundation.